P-patel74/Minecraft-Fishing-Simulator/README.md

 # Minecraft-Fishing-Simulator
-A JavaScript Minecraft fishing simulator that catches different fish based on the selected character’s probabilities.
+This project is a JavaScript Minecraft fishing simulator where users can choose a character and catch different types of fish with unique probability rates.
+Each character has different chances of catching cod, salmon, tropical fish, or pufferfish.
+The program tracks the number of each fish caught, updates images dynamically, and displays totals on the page.
+It uses functions, conditionals, random number generation, variables, and DOM manipulation to create an interactive experience.